zzhiyuann/academic-kickstart/content/en/home/experience.md

     """

  [[experience]]
-  title = "Statistics and Epidemiology Based Research on the Impact of Human Mobility on the Spread of the COVID-19 Epidemic" company = "Key Researcher" company_url = "" location = "Supervisor: Longbiao CHEN, Qiyuan LI" date_start = "2020-01-01" date_end = ""
+  title = "A Descriptive Study on the Impact of Human Mobility on the Spread of the COVID-19 epidemic" company = "Key Researcher" company_url = "" location = "Advisor: Longbiao CHEN, Qiyuan LI" date_start = "2020-01-01" date_end = ""
   description = """